codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/jfrog-triggers.md

 The process involves two parts:

-1. creating a trigger in Codefresh.
-This will result in a special Codefresh webhook URL, and
+1. Creating a trigger in Codefresh.
+This will result in a special Codefresh webhook URL
-1. activating the [webhook plugin](https://github.com/jfrog/artifactory-user-plugins/tree/master/webhook) in Artifactory and setting it up to call the Codefresh URL.
+1. Activating the [webhook plugin](https://github.com/jfrog/artifactory-user-plugins/tree/master/webhook) in Artifactory and setting it up to call the Codefresh URL

 Make sure that you have admin access to your Artifactory instance in order to setup its webhook plugin.